Last edit August 29th, 2025

 Mail Boxes

 Please do not throw flyers, advertising literature etc that fill our mail boxes on the ground for others to pick up.
-At times the area has looked very shabby and with respect to all we ask you to take your unwanted flyers home.
-Or please leave a note inside your mailbox for Canada Post that you wish to not receive flyers.
+You may leave a note inside your mailbox for Canada Post that you wish to not receive flyers.

 Garbage